 WooCommerce vs Shopify: features

-WooCommerce provides interesting e-commerce solution for both store owners and developers.
+E-commerce solution WooCommerce for both store owners and developers is quite interesting.
 Created by 350 collaborators around the world, the WooCommerce platform, if briefly described, is extensibility, performance, security, and support.

 As already mentioned, WooCommerce is an e-commerce plugin for WordPress, CMS, which covers about 26% of all online resources.
 Since both WordPress and WooCommerce projects are open-source, you have almost unlimited design options.